unique-influence-tech/nanigans-reporting-api/README.md

 ## Minimal Database Support

-I've provided some MySQL database stats methods that check the current query against the columns of a target import table.
+I've provided some MySQL database stats methods that verify whether your query can be imported into a given table:

-* Add database credentials to config

 ```
 @MySQLReady